ccrsxx/homelab/README.md

 ## Overview

 This repository contains the configuration files for my homelab.
-There's some docker compose files, some scripts, and some other stuff.
+It includes Docker Compose files, scripts, and other stuff.

 ### Prerequisites